potatosalad/comfortable-mexican-sofa/README.md

 Working with seeds
 ------------------
-ComfortableMexicanSofa has seeds, functionality that helps manage content during development phase.
+Jangle has seeds, functionality that helps manage content during development phase.
 It's very different from Rails seeds as Sofa's seeds are loaded with each page load.
 The database is completely bypassed when seeds are active.
 This way, you can source-control content before going live, disabling seeds and dumping everything into the database.

 First, you will need to set a path where fixture files will be found (inside Sofa's initializer):

     if Rails.env.development? || Rails.env.test?
-      ComfortableMexicanSofa.config.seed_data_path = File.expand_path('db/cms_seeds', Rails.root)
+      Jangle.config.seed_data_path = File.expand_path('db/cms_seeds', Rails.root)
     end

 If you ran `rails g cms`, you should find an example set of seeds in /db/cms\_seeds directory.
 Please note that seeds are nested in the folder that is the hostname of your site.
 Each file is an YAML representation of a database entry for that layout/page/snippet.